-Property, plant and equipment, net, includes an impairment of \$6.6 million recognized within restructuring charges in 2018 (2017: \$2.8 million) of which \$1.5 million (2017: \$1.3 million) relates to the write-down of land and buildings within the Elektron segment as a result of announced exits, and \$5.1 million (2017: \$1.5 million) relates to rationalization activity in the Gas Cylinders segment.
+Property, plant and equipment, net, includes an impairment of \$4.6 million recognized within restructuring charges and \$5.2 million recognized within impairment charges in 2019 (2018: \$6.6 million and nil).

+The \$4.6 million (2018: \$1.5 million) recognized within restructuring charges in 2019 relates to the write-down of land and buildings within the Elektron segment as a result of announced exits.
+In 2018 there was \$5.1 million relating to rationalization activity in the Gas Cylinders segment.